-Remove the built-in Teams app with Intune
+Remove the built-in Teams app with Intune using PowerShell

 To uninstall the Teams client automatically we need a PowerShell script — more precisely, one line of PowerShell code.
+Because the consumer Teams package is installed per user, the script must run in the logged-on user context, which Intune supports out of the box.

 Get-AppxPackage | Where-Object Name -like "*MicrosoftTeams*" | Remove-AppxPackage

 I put this code line in a .ps1 script and uploaded it to my git repository.
+If you want the official background on how platform scripts are deployed, the Microsoft Learn documentation for the Intune Management Extension is the authoritative reference.

 - Open the Intune admin center and navigate to Devices -> Scripts